PrinciplesDotDev/principles/reduce-a-problem-to-its-lowest-sensible-abstraction.md

 crystalized = false
 uid = "fb28478b-005a-4348-9bbf-0d7e3da4429f"
 +++

-Stating a problem in its lowest sensible abstraction to help you understand and develop accurate solutions to a problem.
+Framing a problem in its lowest sensible abstraction to help you understand and develop accurate solutions to a problem.

-For example, for a business problem: I want to book an appointment rapidly on this website
+For example, for a business issue: I want to book an appointment rapidly on a website.

-The same problem could be stated in many different ways.
+You can frame the problem in many different ways.
 From higher to lower abstractions:

 I need to...